apache/dolphinscheduler-website/docs/en-us/dev/user_doc/globalParams.md

 ###### SQL node:

-The structure returned by the parameter is List<Map<String,String>>.

-Where the elements of List are each row of data, the key of Map is the column name, and the value is the value corresponding to the column.
+The structure returned by the parameter is List<Map<String,String>>, where the elements of List are each row of data, the key of Map is the column name, and the value is the value corresponding to the column.

     (1) If the SQL statement returns one row of data, match the OUT parameter name based on the OUT parameter name defined by the user when defining the task, or discard it if it does not match.